rgdSolutions/trivia-quiz-app/README.md

 ```
 To view the UI, open your web browser and head to http://localhost:3000/

-Before committing code, it's always recommended to lint and format the code with the following commands:
+Before committing new code, it's always recommended to lint and format the code with the following commands:
 ```shell
 yarn lint
 ```